 We are committed to promoting reading for pleasure; we strive to instil a love for reading, a passion for discovery and a confidence to explore the imagination.
-The school takes part in World Book Day, teachers organise class visits to the local library, plan author visits and have systems set up in Key Stage one and Key stage two to reward children who read books at home.
-To encourage parents’ involvement in reading we have reading advice booklets, parent workshops, phonics information on the Foundation Stage and Key Stage One class pages.
+The school takes part in World Book Day, teachers organise class visits to the local library, plan author visits and have systems set up in Reception, Key Stage 1 and Key Stage 2 to reward children who read books at home.
+To encourage parents’ involvement in reading we have reading advice booklets, parent workshops, phonics information on the Foundation Stage and Key Stage 1 class pages.
 All children will have a variety of reading experiences; this includes guided reading (reading and comprehension in a small group), 1:1 reading (with individual bookmarks for the children’s targets), children reading independently, hearing stories in class or in the reading assembly.
 Children may also read with Arch reading volunteers or parent volunteers.

 For the teaching of reading teachers use a variety of books and texts, this could include books from a reading scheme, magazines, newspaper articles, web pages, fiction and non-fiction books.
 We do not follow a particular reading scheme but use a variety of books from different sources.